goabstract/Marketing-for-Engineers/README.md

 * [How to write Medium stories people will actually read](https://medium.freecodecamp.com/how-to-write-medium-stories-people-will-actually-read-92e58a27c8d8), by Quincy Larson
 * [Medium’s Most Recommended Stories of 2016](https://medium.com/startup-grind/mediums-most-recommended-stories-of-2016-171efdd705c5), by Levent Aşkan
 * [How to Win at Medium (advice on title, text formatting & images)](https://blog.medium.com/how-to-win-at-medium-d662e11b0373), by Elizabeth Tobey
-* [35 Actionable Tips to Grow Your Medium Blog](https://medium.com/swlh/35-actionable-tips-to-grow-your-medium-blog-4e4017b89905)    (timing, some promotional tips), by Ali Mese
+* [35 Actionable Tips to Grow Your Medium Blog](https://medium.com/swlh/35-actionable-tips-to-grow-your-medium-blog-4e4017b89905)    (timing, some promotional tips), by Ali Mese.

+Publishing on Medium or elsewhere removes all your technology hassles.

 ### :mega: Promotion of your content
 As you have already understood, you need to promote your content both for your own blog, Medium-like platforms or guest post at other blogs.
 Here some ideas how to promote your great articles: